tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 connection attempts.

-This document also defines the "ech_required" alert, which clients MUST send when it offered an "encrypted_client_hello" extension that was not accepted by the server.
+This document also defines the "ech_required" alert, which clients MUST send when it offered an "ech" extension that was not accepted by the server.
 (See {{alerts}}.)

 # The "ech_nonce" extension {#ech-nonce}